 Due to its aesthetic and ubiquity, the Chemex is well-known in the specialty coffee community.
 It is a beloved coffee maker, often looked highly upon because of its thicker filter, which produces a light body and beautiful clarity.
-Personally, my first introduction to the world of specialty coffee was through a Chemex.
-If I remember correctly, it was a Guatemala Finca La Bolsa from Quills.
+Personally, my introduction to specialty coffee was through a Guatemala Finca La Bolsa roasted by Quills Coffee.
 I was told that I would get some light floral notes at the beginning, followed by sweet, fruity notes as it cooled.
 And after tasting them, I was hooked.

 While the Chemex comes in a few different sizes and styles, the fact that it is larger than other brewers means that it is often the one that is used when guests are over.
 That’s what makes the Chemex so great: it’s a symbol of community, a centerpiece that gets passed around and shared, a conversation starter and discussion enabler.
 And all it takes is a Chemex, some great coffee, some good friends, and a few other brewing paraphernalia.

-We gathered a few of these from Brew Methods (which is a great resource for finding your favorite brewing recipes), and others from friends or simply searching the internet.
-Below, you will find 7 different recipes, which include brewing parameters, the method for brewing, our notes, and a score out of 10.
+We gathered a few of these from Brew Methods and others from friends and coffee roasters.
+Below, you will find seven different recipes, which include brewing parameters, the method for brewing, our notes, and a score out of 10.